RohithChevvakula/FitnessCutlet/README.md

  - guidance on form by showing animations/gifs/videos on a specific workout
  - charts and graphs tracking the progress of goals
  - food and water intake logger
- - ablility to share progress on social media be it chart, graph, log, photo, video
+ - ability to share progress on social media be it chart, graph, log, photo, video